fyne-io/fyne-io.github.io/contribute/index.md

 </div>
 <div class="col-lg-12 text-center" markdown="1">
 Of course you can contribute by being a [sponsor](https://github.com/sponsors/fyne-io/) or making a [donation](/sponsor/).
-We are endebted to our existing [sponsors](/sponsor/) and thank them for believing in this project.
+We are indebted to our existing [sponsors](/sponsor/) and thank them for believing in this project.
 </div>